Find out all about aloe vera, including what it does, the benefits to taking it and how much you might need.

 Some people with this skin condition – characterised by inflamed, itchy, scaly patches, which can sometimes crack and bleed – use aloe gel to soothe symptoms.

-The evidence is mixed, but research does suggest that aloe vera may be helpful for easing certain symptoms of psoriasis alongside other treatment.
+The evidence is mixed, but research does suggest that aloe vera may help ease certain symptoms of psoriasis alongside other management techniques.

-For example, its wound-healing properties can mean it helps cracked skin to repair itself, while the glucomannan encourages production of collagen, which may help prevent new patches from forming.5
+For example, its wound-healing properties can mean it helps cracked skin repair itself, while glucomannan encourages the production of collagen, which may help prevent new patches from forming.5

 Handpicked content: Benefits of aloe vera for hair & skin